 Led by Institute Director Dr. Gerald Winslow, the IHPL team is well prepared to serve as leaders for the study and promotion of innovative health policies that will help achieve better health outcomes for those in our region and beyond.
-Dr. Dora Barilla and Dr. Eileen Fry-Bowers serve as the Associate Directors for the Institute, supported by Senior Research Scholar Dr. Wonha Kim, Senior Health Policy Analyst Dr. Helen Jung and Health Policy Analyst Andrejs Galenieks.
+Dr. Wonha Kim serves as the Associate Director alongside Senior Health Policy Analyst Dr. Helen Jung and Health Policy Analyst Andrejs Galenieks.
+MaryJane Rasnic supports the Institute as the Executive Assistant Senior.

 Gerald Winslow, PhD